centre-for-humanities-computing/corona-psychopathology/README.md

 ```
 from create_test_train import split_to_train_test

-# now it is possible to call the imported function:
+# now it is possible to call the imported function similar to how you do with any package:
 split_to_train_test(...)
 ```